 The costs involved whether you hire a surplus recovery attorney or not, associated with the release of Surplus funds include

-(a) A filing fee that ranges between $20 and $35, depending on the county; 3 and
+(a) A filing fee that ranges between $20 and $35, depending on the county

-(c) If the movant requires documents from the court related to the motion or trustee’s sale, there may additional costs associated with such copies.
+(c) If you require documents from the court related to the motion or trustee’s sale, there may additional costs associated with such copies.
 At current postage rates, and assuming between 5-20 notice parties, the total costs associated with a pro se application for the release of Surplus funds are estimated at $75 to $225.